Serene-Arc/listenbrainz-playlist-uploader/README.md

 The token for the Listenbrainz account is required, and must be placed in a `config.toml` file under the key `user_token`.
 See the example configuration file for details.

-There is a rate limit for most of the calls to the Listenbrainz API.
-This is not an important application so be a good net citizen!
-The timeout is set to 5 seconds in the code, which is per-song and includes multiple calls to the API.
-Listenbrainz may rate-limit you themselves (causing a crash) if you change this.

 **Usage:** `listenbrainz_playlist_uploader [OPTIONS] <FILE> <PLAYLIST_NAME>`

 ### **Arguments:**